mhurwi/railsapps-membership-site/README.md

 ## Account changes

-- change registration form
+- x change registration form
-- modify the user model for subscription cancellations
+- x modify the user model for subscription cancellations
-- modify the user model for subscription plan changes
+- x modify the user model for subscription plan changes
-- modify the registrations controller for subscription plan changes
+- x modify the registrations controller for subscription plan changes
-- modify the user controller for subscription plan changes
+- x modify the user controller for subscription plan changes
--

 ## Stripe webhooks

+- Mount the engine for stripe_event gem
+- Modify the Stripe initializer
+- Add an Expire Method to the User Class
+- Send and Expiration Email
+- Set your webhook address in your stripe account settings
+- Testing a stripe webhook event

 ## Deploy to heroku

+- modify app/models/user.rb to remove 'return if email.include?('example.com')
+- set up SSL

 ## Additions to the tutorial
 ### Jekyl Blog